Rephonic

 Amy Eisenstein

-Co-founder of Capital Campaign Pro and fundraising expert
+Co-founder and host of Capital Campaign Pro; longtime nonprofit fundraising expert with hands-on campaign experience.

 Andrea Kihlstedt